jonnieZG/DFPlayerMini/README.md

 ## Using the Driver
 ### Non-Idle Waits
 The driver provides you with an optional callback method support, allowing you to do your own stuff while the driver is waiting for a timeout or performing a delay.
-This way you can achieve responsiveness of your system, near to the one achieved with multi-threaded systems.
+This way you can achieve great responsiveness of your system, near to the one achieved with multi-threaded systems.

 These operations should be used for detecting non-interrupt-backed events, or driving displays and/or other devices, as long as